vinaygoel/ars-workshop/README.md

 In this step, you will build derivative datasets from this WARC using Hadoop.
 The datasets you will be generating are CDX, and Parsed text, which are used in providing access for replay and searching archived web resources, and WAT, LGA, and WANE datasets, which are derivative datasets Internet Archive makes available for research use as part of its [Archve-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available).
 For more information:

 * [CDX File Format](https://archive.org/web/researcher/cdx_file_format.php)
-* Parsed text data - Full page text and links from html/text resources
+* Parsed text data - Full page text and links from html/text resources stored in [Sequence Files](http://wiki.apache.org/hadoop/SequenceFile)
 * For information on research datasets, [see this wiki space](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available)
   * WAT - Web Archive Transformation dataset
   * LGA - Longitudinal Graph Analysis dataset